upenn-embedded/omnibot.github.io/README.md

 The next steps of the project can include integrating a smoother transition between different moving states of the robot.
 Currently, it is able to move forward, backward, left, and right and transition smoothly between these states.
 If we study the kinematics of a three wheel omnidrive robot more, we can implement smoother control of the robot.
 We can probably take the x and y vectors sent over by the IMU, and use a formula to calculate the direction of the controller, from this we can adjust the PWM and duty cycle of each motor so the robot moves in the desired direction.
 Additionally, the ultrasonic sensor requires a bit of thinking before it beeps and stop the robot.
 We could potentially integrate the sensor in a different way where it takes less time to think and can act quickly.

 We can also work on reducing the bulkiness of the robot.
 The top of the robot has multiple breadboards to house the Feather, motor drivers, and ATMega328PB.
 We tried to use a protoboard to reduce the bulkiness; however, when we were testing this newly soldered, second set of components, it seemed that everything was shorting each other as the multimeter read 0V between VCC and GND.
 We are still unsure why this is happening, because our soldering joints were very precise and small, but we hope we can find a better solution to make the overall robot look better and weigh lighter.

-## References

-Fill in your references here as you work on your final project.
-Describe any libraries used here.

-In our MPLAB code, we used the standard C libraries including "stdio.h", for input output, "avr/io.h" and "avr/interrupt.h", for standard avr and interrupts, and "util/delay.h", for delays.

-In our Arduino code for our IMU and Feather communication via I2C and Feather to Feather communication through ESP-NOW, we used the libraries "Wire.h", "esp_now.h", and "WiFi.h".
-"Wire.h" enables the I2C communication between the IMU and the Feather.
-It interfaces with the SDA and SCL lines of the IMU.
-We use "esp_now.h" to implement the ESP-NOW protocol which allows us to communicate from one Feather to another by sending and receiving data packets.
-The "WiFi.h" library is used to manage the Wifi connections that are needed for the ESP-NOW communication in the "esp_now.h" library.